Epics of the Goddess

 The Homeric Epics, the Iliad and the Odyssey, present patriarchy domesticating matriarchy’s powerful women.
 Greece discovered mastery of men over women as the way of resolving domestic conflicts.
 Helen of Troy, presented as a Sphinx, ‘The fight and flight woman’, the woman who does not resolve conflicts, was a matriarch, who had ten lovers.
 Greek men confronted her and demanded that she choose one among them.
 She chose Menelaus of Sparta.
 But then she flew the coop with Paris of Troy.
 The Iliad is about 1000 ships of Greek men fighting a war to capture Helen of Troy, the run-away wife.
 The Odyssey is about a man fighting single handedly the power of women.
 Characteristically he had his sailors bind him on the mast of their boat, so he can listen to the sirens without yielding to temptation, their music and their magic.
+Penelope is the new role model, the loyal wife, one who respects the vows.

 Penelope is the heroine of the second Homeric Epic, the Odyssey because she resisted the advances of multiple suitors.
 The Greek family as portrayed on Olympus was conflicted as men like Zeus pursued women, which upset his wife Hera.
 Greek tragedies have as titles the names of women.